xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 vm-cd-eject [vm-selector=vm_selector_value...]
 ```

 Eject a CD from the virtual CD drive.
 This command only works if exactly one CD is attached to the VM.
-When there are two or more CDs, use the command `xe vbd-eject` and specify the UUID of the VBD.
+When there are two or more CDs, use the command `xe vbd-eject` and specify the UUID of the <abbr title="Virtual Block Device">VBD</abbr>.

 The VM or VMs on which this operation is performed are selected using the standard selection mechanism.
 For more information, see [VM selectors](#vm-selectors).
 Optional arguments can be any number of the [VM parameters](#vm-parameters) listed at the beginning of this section.